A Special Educator by profession. When not busy teaching & mentoring student teachers, Susin likes to experiment with DIY eco-projects.

 Dry the Skinned Peel of the Pomelo Thoroughly

 After you have skinned the fruit, you will notice that there is a light fragrant fruity scent.
-This comes from the essential oil of the fruit, and is a natural deodorant that you can use in your drawers, cupboards or wherever you would like to place them for a fresher sense of smell.
+This comes from the essential oil of the fruit and is a natural deodorant that you can use in your drawers, cupboards, or wherever else you might like to place them for a fresher sense of smell.

-Thoroughly dry the skin in an oven till it is crisp and dry.
+Thoroughly dry the skin in an oven on low heat till it is crisp and dry.
 Alternatively, just place the skin at a very sunny spot over a few days and the peel will turn dry and crisp.

 If you have skinned the peel as a whole complete piece, you can now down break them into pieces by tearing or just pulling them apart.
 You may also want to further break them into smaller pieces, depending on the places or spots that you would want to place them.